Goodwill Industries of Arkansas to offer high school diplomas, workforce training at new education center in Springdale

 Tuition does apply, varying by program, Gammel said.
 But the tuition provides everything students will need in the courses, such as a helmet for welders or a lab coat for pharmacy technician training.
 The program also pays the certification fee of each student.

-Goodwill store employees are eligible for scholarships, and academy staff will help students obtain other sources of financial aid, he said.

-Goodwill also currently offers career services to help students start new careers and services for individuals reentering the workforce after incarceration.
+Goodwill also offers services to help students start new careers and for individuals reentering the workforce after incarceration.
 These are available at Goodwill locations around the state, including Fayetteville, Fort Smith, Rogers, Siloam Springs and Springdale.

 The Goodwill Training and Education Center comes to a community with two established career and technical schools, Northwest Technical Institute and Northwest Arkansas Community College.

 The technical institute is set to serve 3,000 students this year, said Jim Rollins, president.
-The school offers diploma and certificate programs in many fields, as well as short-term professional development or specialization classes.
+The school offers diploma and certificate programs in many fields.